kcnotes/mswiki-skills/README.md

 If something goes wrong, you can perform a particular step using `npm start 1` (or 2 or 3).

+## Recommendations
+Delete the generated `tempbig`, `tempxml` and `finalxml` folders.
+They're not necessary once you have your `all.json`.
+Delete them (or change them in the code) if you are running Skill001 and Skill002 - unless you want to generate an all.json with all skills data.

 ## Making changes
 This is to make changes to transformations.